stustanet/stustanet-website/content/about.en.md

 The contact details of the current board members can be found in the [imprint]({{< ref "impressum.md" >}}).

 ## Statute
-The current statute of the StuStaNet e.V. can be found [here](https://vereinsanzeiger.stustanet.de/satzung.pdf)[German].
+The current statute of the StuStaNet e.
+V. can be found [here](https://vereinsanzeiger.stustanet.de/satzung.pdf)[German].